 The Middle Class Scholarship is a state grant that undergraduate students and students pursuing a teaching credential are considered for once they complete the FAFSA or the California Dream Act Application.
 Students must complete the respective application by the March 2nd deadline.
 Upon completing the financial aid application and being accepted in to the university, eligible students are automatically considered for the award.

 To be eligible for the Middle Class Scholarship at Fresno State, you must meet the following:

-·Not be in default of a student loan
+- Not be in default on a student loan; and

 The Educational Opportunity (EOP) Grant is a state grant for students participating in the Educational Opportunity Program only.
 This program focuses on first-generation, historically low-income students that demonstrate potential for success and are motivated to achieve their goals.